HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 scaling:
   # The default number of replicas per application
   replicas:
-    haproxy: 3 # Change this value as per the replica set requirement for HAProxy.
+    haproxy: 3 # Change this value as per the number of replicas required for HAProxy.
 ```

 ## Resources